gnolang/gno/docs/getting-started/local-setup/working-with-key-pairs.md

-  export     Exports private key armor import     Imports encrypted private key armor list       Lists all keys in the keybase sign       Signs the document verify     Verifies the document signature query      Makes an ABCI query
+  export     Exports private key armor import     Imports encrypted private key armor list       Lists all keys in the keybase update     Update the password of a key in the keybase sign       Signs the document verify     Verifies the document signature query      Makes an ABCI query